Skip to content

 For LLM-mode nodes, the ensemble runs the same prompt N times (useful with non-zero temperature):

-@node(output=Claims, prompt='rw/decompose', model='reason',
+@node(outputs=Claims, prompt='rw/decompose', model='reason',

 llm_config={"temperature": 0.8},